rakin23/unsupervised-week5/readme.md

 The Jupyter notebook in this repository contains the code to create various learning algorithms to look at passenger data from the Titanic and predict whether each passenger will survive.

 ## Video demo
-A video demonstration of this project can be found here on YouTube: [add link here](http://www.youtube.com).
+A video demonstration of this project can be found [here on YouTube](http://www.youtube.com).